followynne/ITS_CloudProject_SoncinDAugelliGregoricchio/README.md

   PLEASE NOTE: Based on our experience, We recommend the usage of NON-THREAD SAFE x64 drivers.

 ### 2.1 Recover the Database from the .sql file inside config/
-In your SQL Server DB, retrieve the Database Model from the .sql file you can find in the root of this repository.
+In your SQL Server DB, restore the Database Structure using the .sql file you can find in *config/setup_files*.
 It will be used in the project to store users and images data.

 ### 3. Prepare .env file